 - Ambition - We have confidence to seek opportunity, imagine possibilities and make them real

-I am very proud of our school and, most importantly, of the students and staff with whom i have the pleasure of spending each day with.
+I am very proud of our school and, most importantly, of the students and staff with whom I have the pleasure of spending each day.

 - Attend a residential visit